openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/rostralLinearNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Rostral linear nucleus' is a brainstem nucleus and midbrain nucleus.
-It is part of the ventral tegmental area.
+   :definition: Is a brainstem nucleus and midbrain nucleus.
+Is part of the ventral tegmental area. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0013734) ('is_a' and 'relationship')]
-   :description: Nucleus of the medial ventral tegmental area, originally identified in the rat but also in cat, monkey and human, comprising an average of 7% volume of the VTA across the different species, with the largest being present in the cat.
+   :description: Nucleus of the medial ventral tegmental area, originally identified in the rat but also in cat, monkey and human, comprising an average of 7% volume of the VTA across the different species, with the largest being present in the cat. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0013734)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110212
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0013734#rostral-linear-nucleus-1
    :name: rostral linear nucleus